kuzn5298/kuzn.dev/content/experience/CoherentSolutions/index.md

 link: 'https://www.coherentsolutions.com/'
 ---

--   Work in a large team on a project in the field of medicine with a client from the USA
+-   Work in international teams on projects in various fields with clients from the USA
 -   Write performant, modern, maintainable code.
 -   Manually testing the application in the browser and mobile devices to ensure cross-platform compatibility and responsiveness.
 -   Development and maintenance code, primarily using JavaScript, TypeScript, React, Redux, etc.